BadoSerrano/FTPDownloaderGen/README.md

 IMPORTANT INFO:

  - For security reasons, there is no FTP information inside any of the files (just mock examples).
-You have to provide your own for the files to work, or use the ADScriptGen and
+You have to edit with your own information for the files to work, or use the ADScriptGen, which will ask for that info before prompting for the custom options.

+ - Both scripts (generator, and generated downloader) are Unix Executable files, meant to run on macOS.
+You're more than welcome to use the Python files to turn them into Window's executables if needed, and I would love some feedback if you do! =)
 <br><br>

 Files and descriptions:

 1. ADScriptGen:
- - Autoexecutible version of the script generator.
+ - Autoexecutable version of the script generator.
 It's going to ask you a few questions and then create your custom downloader!

 2. ScriptCode.py:
  - Python code for the ADScriptGen file.

 3. autodownExample:
- - Autoexecutabl example of a downloader made using ADScriptGen
+ - Autoexecutable example of a downloader made using ADScriptGen
- - THIS WILL NOT WORK UNTIL YOU EDIT INSIDE AN IDE AND ADD YOUR OWN FTP ADDRESS/USER/PASSWORD/FILEPATH.
+ - THIS WILL NOT WORK UNTIL YOU EDIT THE CODE AND ADD YOUR OWN FTP ADDRESS/USER/PASSWORD/FILEPATH.

 4. ExampleCode.py:
  - Python code for the autodownExample file.